gvwilson/thirdbit/src/fiction/santas/index.md

 the barge."

 *Somewhere in the multiverse,
-someone has undoubtedly written an entire book about washroom facilities in ancient pyramids.
+someone has undoubtedly devoted a book about the peculiarities of washroom facilities in ancient pyramids.
 I'm not that book,
 so let's just skip over the next few minutes.*

-Finner closed the door carefully behind him.
+Finner closed the door carefully behind him after he finished drying his hands.
 He could hear the santas talking quietly in the distance, but seized by a sudden curiosity, he turned left instead of right.
 The horses tethered to the chariot were very life-like but just wood.
-The swords and shields on display were ever-so-slightly dusty but very clearly functional, and—
+The swords and shields on display were slightly dusty but very clearly functional, and—

 He pulled up short.